 Co-operative Learning in Multicultural Groups is a method that incorporates inter-cultural content with learning strategies based on complex instruction.
 The equal participation of all pupils in classroom or group interactions is seen as a necessary condition to provide students with equal access to academic content.
 CLIM stimulates student co-operation through open, challenging and complex tasks.
-The practice focuses on the development of students' participatory skills, taking into account the diversity of skills present, individual learning styles and facilitator.
+The practice focuses on the development of students' participatory skills, taking into account the diversity of skills present, individual learning styles and varying perceived statuses of children within the classroom.

 Each CLIM unit contains seven lessons focused on a central concept and associated learner outcomes.
 The unit involves the assignment of structured tasks (using activity cards) that allow students to decide for themselves how they do their work, assign roles and co-operate with one another.
-The teacher works as a
+The teacher works as a facilitator.